Qqwy/cpp-thunk/README.md

 This repository has four files, each implementing a slightly different templated class (and also including some example code in a `main` function which help to test whether the class definition works as intended.)

+Both Lazy and Thunk are written as 'normal' easy to read implementations and 'functionless' harder to read implementations that do not use `std::function`.

+The 'functionless' versions result in much smaller optimized compiled code (on current versions of clang++ and g++) and probably are also more performant (but I did not test this myself yet).

 ### Lazy

 Wraps a lambda (or any other callable), and behaves as a 'proxy' for the result of the lambda, executing the lambda only at the point where the result value is finally used.